thruthesky/flutterflow_widgets/README.md

 # FlutterFlow Widgets

-This package is developed especially for `FlutterFlow`, but you may use in flutter if you wish.
+- This package is developed for `FlutterFlow`.
+And you may use in flutter.
+- This package contains not only widgets but also some actions that are related with UI design like snackbar.

 # LinkText